UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: ABLATE: Coupled Flow/Combustion DNS

 Algorithm \ref{alg:HMS} summarizes the key steps.
 A multiscale kernel (Eq. \ref{kernel1}) \cite{SHEKHAR2022115760}, which uniquely defines a customized associated approximation space (RKHS) is used. {\it s}: scale of function, T: size of domain.

 At each scale for a given target $t_s$, the following optimization problem is solved

 Here $K_s = [b_s^j]$ is the full set of n functions at scale $s, p$ are some positive constant and $||\beta_s||_0$ counts the number of non-zero values in $\beta_s$.
 Since, this is a non-convex problem, an approximation of the problem corresponding to $||\cdot||_1$ norm is obtained.
 The greedy forward selection starts with an empty basis set $B_s$, and recursively adds functions from the set $K_s$ which provide the highest reduction in the current residual.
 This is continued until the tolerance $\epsilon_s$ is satisfied by the residual $r^t$ as $ \frac{|r^T b^j_s|}{||b_s^j||_2^2} < \epsilon_s $.
 Before training the HMS surrogate, we performed hyperparameter tuning to select the number of scales and tolerance bounds.
 The tuning process is about the trade-off between approximation error and the compression ratio of the data $|C^s|/|X|$.
 As more scales $s$ are added, the training error reduces, while the need for more data in the approximation increases.
-The selected number of scales and tolerance are selected such that we achieve an acceptable order of error magnitude ($ \sim e^{-05})$, while also maintaining the compression ratio as low as possible for fast prediction.
-Based on our test runs (see Fig. \ref{fig:HMStuning} for results from best runs), we selected $s = 15$ scales and the tolerance bound as $\epsilon_s < \delta = 0.01$.
+The selected number of scales and tolerance are selected such that we achieve an acceptable order of error magnitude ($ \l e^{-05})$, while also maintaining the compression ratio as low as possible for fast prediction.
+Based on our test runs (see Fig. \ref{fig:HMStuning} for results from some runs), we selected $s = 21$ scales and the tolerance bound as $\epsilon_s < \delta = 0.005$ because this combination achieves the lowest MSE with a reasonable compression ratio. $\delta = 0.001$ results in prohibitive compression ratios for a surrogate and $\delta = 0.01$ would be acceptable as well, but it is preferred to achieve a lower MSE for only 0.1 increase in the compression ratio.